Someguy123/hivefeed-js/README.md

 Just set the correct `network`, and those settings will be automatically updated to the correct values.

+`wif` - Your private active key if you'd use that instead.
+You can use this in replacement to `signing_keys` or alongside it.

 `ex_symbol` - The symbol we're obtaining the price of.
 Default: `hive`